EGR304-2025-F-103/egr304-2025-f-103.github.io/docs/07-Software Proposal.md

 <center> [Download .drawio file](Documents/Private-Use%20Door%20Automation%20Software%20Actvity%20Diagram.drawio) </center>

+## Software Connections

+### **Motor**

+The motor is the brains of the door.
+It will take each sensor's information in 1/0 and with a combination of 1/0 will determine if it should move forwards, backwards, or stop.

+After the initial calibration, the motor will stay on waiting for a input from one of the IR sensors.
+Once it gets that input it will start moving based on which IR sensor gave it the input.
+Once moving, the motor will give each sensor a 1/0 that activates their loops.
+The motor then constantly waits to see if there is a different input given that would tell it to stop or move in the opposite direction.
+This constinues until the door is fully closed.

+### **IR Sensor**

+### **Flex Sensor**

+### **Rotary Encoder**

 ## Summary

 Each software subsystem had two requirements to ensure safety to the user.
 The subsystems had to wait for calibration and the subsystems had to listen and respond to the motor.
 The calibration is lead by the rotary sensor where it sends signals to the flex sensor and IR sensors.
 This signal is sent every 10 degrees.
 After each signal, all sensors, including the encoder, record analog signal and store it as a variable.
 This will happen until the rotary encoder reached 90 degrees.
 When the door opens and closes, at each degree change the sensors will confirm that their current position is similar to the position from the calibration.